 Free will – do we have the freedom to change our habits?

 A colleague at our local hospital recently gave me an article from a ‘creationist’ website regarding free will.
-As one of two humanists in a chaplaincy department otherwise consisting of various shades of theists we do tend to have plenty of opportunities to consider alternative viewpoints regarding life, the universe and everything!
+As one of two humanists in a chaplaincy department otherwise consisting of various shades of theists, we do tend to have plenty of opportunities to consider alternative viewpoints regarding life, the universe and everything!
 The original details of the research had been held back, and the article instead sets their unchallenged view of the research against a position that started from a given (the Bible says…) and then worked back to support an answer that was pre-determined by faith.

 I was more interested in thinking about the extent to which I, with a secular and scientific background, agreed with the premise of the article – which was that despite the controlled experiment to the contrary, we do indeed have free will.
 What choices do we have when seeking to break an addiction

 - Is there evidence in your life that something is wrong, even though you can’t see it?
 What are your friends and family saying, do you have a gut feeling of unease, yet can’t quite put your finger on anything?